How to Build Your Job Search Plan

-Are you feeling overwhelmed about applying to jobs?
-Don't know how to start?
+Are you feeling overwhelmed while applying to jobs?
+Don't know where to look, or how to start?
 We've created a job search plan to help you.
-Here we break down what you should do to get a job: find your motivation, set a date to job search, prepare your resume, find your references, and more!
+Here we break down what steps to take to get a job: find your motivation, set a date to job search, prepare your resume, find your references, and more!

 Set a dedicated day to job search:

 Define your motivation.
 Ask yourself why you're looking for a job and what the job would mean for you.
 Write this down.
 When the job hunt gets rough, read what you've written to keep you going.

 Dedicate 2-3 days per week to your job search.
 Pick days you can set aside for applying to different jobs.
 Once you set these dates, it's time to prepare.

 Prepare for your dedicated days of job searching: